Order Now for a Mother's Day Gift from Ireland!

 Croagh Patrick: Ireland's Holiest Mountain

-The last weekend of July is known as “Reek Sunday” in many parts of Ireland.
+The Sunday on the last weekend of July is known as “Reek Sunday” in some parts of Ireland.
 This special celebration sees pilgrims climb Croagh Patrick, Ireland’s holiest mountain.

 The Reek

-“The Reek” as the locals call it, is beautifully situated on the Wild Atlantic Way on the west of Ireland.
-And it's spectacular conical peak is steeped in mythology, ancient history, and spirituality.
+“The Reek” as many call it, is spectacularly situated on the Wild Atlantic west coast of Ireland.
+Also known as Cruachán Aigle in Irish, Eagle or Stack Mountain to you and I, it's spectacular quartzite conical peak is steeped in mythology, ancient history, and spirituality.

 Pagan Parties